There are tried and true tactics for ranking on page 1 of Google, along with numerous studies that show how businesses are making it happen.

 What do I mean by lacking creativity?
 Agencies don’t get to know each client’s past marketing intimately enough.
 I always take stock of old content that can be revamped as new SEO web pages.
 If you have old YouTube videos, you can search optimize those as well.
 PDFs, ebooks, and even your email lists can assist big time with your search rankings.

-But using hacks like that mean agencies don’t get paid, so they’re rarely looking for ways to speed up the SEO campaign.
+But using hacks like that means agencies don’t get paid, so they’re rarely looking for ways to speed up the SEO campaign.

 The nonsense that you see in their proposals are things like: